 The economic activity contributes to one of the six environmental objectives

-The economic activity does ‘no significant harm’ (DNSH) to any of the six environmental objectives
+The economic activity does ‘no significant harm’ (DNSH) to the remaining five environmental objectives

 The economic activity meets ‘minimum safeguards’ such as the UN Guiding Principles on Business and Human Rights to not have a negative social impact